How to Prepare Fresh Clams

 Let’s talk about one of our favorite mollusks.
 CLAMS!
-We want to take a deep dive into what makes fresh clams good or bad, and then look into the best ways to prepare our favorite bivalves.
+We want to take a deep dive into what makes fresh clams a popular ingredient, and then look into the best ways to prepare our favorite bivalves.
 This blog will look at all sorts of determining factors to help make you a fresh clam expert by the end of it.
-Like all other seafoods, and many other types of food, fresh clams are preferable.
-They have the most flavor, will provide an experience that cant be a match by frozen, and will have the best results through the cooking process.
-Before purchasing it is important to know how to tell if clams are bad, how to tell if a clam is alive, and how to prepare raw clams.
-Knowing each of these will allow you to confidently complete your clam dish safely.
+Like all other seafoods and many other types of food, fresh clams are preferable.
+They have the most flavor, will provide an experience that can’t be matched by frozen clams, and will have the best results through the cooking process.

 At A Fish Market

-When you go to your local fish market, seafood counter, the clams that are for sale should be alive.
-This is the only way to ensure they are fresh and safe for consumption.
-They should not have a smell that is fishy or spoiled, but rather smell of the ocean, of the saltwater or salty air, and the scent should be clean.
-If you’re searching for how to tell if clams are good make sure you check the smell first and foremost.
+No matter how you like to eat clams, when you go to your local fish market or seafood counter, the clams that are for sale should be alive.
+This is the only way to ensure the clams are fresh and good for consumption.
+They should have a fresh smell of the ocean, of the saltwater or salty air, and the scent should be clean.
+If you’re searching for how to tell if clams are good to eat, make sure you check the smell first and foremost.

-If you are at home and are checking clams you purchased earlier, then having a bowl of water can help to determine if they have gone bad.
+If you are at home and are checking clams you purchased earlier, then having a bowl of water can help to determine this.
 Once you have a bowl of water ready, put the clams in the water and check for those that float.
-Any clams that fall to the bottom are dead, you should not eat those clams.
-Shells should be checked for cracks, missing pieces of shell, and other damages.
+Only eat the clams that float to the top of the bowl.
+Shells should be checked for cracks, missing pieces of shell, and other damage.

 Frozen Clams

-If your clams have been frozen, they will often survive the freezing process and can still be used, but they should be checked after thawing in the same way that any others are checked.
-Next go through the steps to check that it is alive, and from there you can choose your clams.
+If your clams have been frozen, they will often survive the freezing process and can still be used, but they should be checked after thawing in the same way that any others are checked so that you know how to eat clams that have been frozen.
+Next, go through the steps to check that they are alive, and from there you can choose your clams.

 Those that are stored in mesh bags in the tank should have a date of harvest attached on a tag, or you can ask the staff in that area.
 When they are stored at the market, they will be over ice to keep them fresh.

 You may have always been wondering, are clams alive when you buy them?
-The easiest way to tell if a clam is alive, and therefore able to eat, is to tap on the shell of an open clam and see if it closes.
+The easiest way to tell if a clam is alive, and therefore edible, is to tap on the shell of an open clam and see if it closes.
 You will instead look for some movement or response to tapping on it.
-If it closes, then it is still alive and you can eat them.
+If it closes, then it is still alive and you can eat it.

-If the clam shows no movement when you tap it, or if it stays shut and you can easily open it, these are signs that it is no longer alive and should be thrown away.
+If the clam shows no movement when you tap it, or if it stays shut and you can easily open the clam, then it should be thrown away.
 They should be kept in the fridge only for a short period of time, no more than two days, and cooking them the day you get them is best.

 How to Prepare Raw Clams

-Handle raw clams with care, as a bad clam can spoil the rest of the batch.
+Handle raw clams with care.
 Begin by disposing of any that are not alive or have damaged shells.
 You will need to clean them before cooking, both inside and out.
 Begin with rinsing them under cool water and scrubbing the outside of the shell with a brush.
 You will need to remove all build-up from the shell, including debris and any barnacles.

 Purge Saltwater

-Once the outer of the shells has been cleaned, the clams must be purged in saltwater.
-To do this place 1/3 of a cup of salt into a bowl or container with 1 gallon of water and allow them to soak for half an hour.
+Once the outside of the shells has been cleaned, the clams must be purged in saltwater.
+To do this, place 1/3 of a cup of salt into a bowl or container with one gallon of water and allow them to soak for half an hour.
 This will rinse the sediment from the clams as they pull the water in and expel the sediment with the water.
-If they seem to still have sand present after the first soak you can repeat this process once or twice more.
-At the end of the half hour use a slotted spoon to lift them from the water.
+If they seem to still have sand present after the first soak, you can repeat this process once or twice more.
+At the end of the half hour, use a slotted spoon to lift them from the water.
 Place them into a colander while you dump the water.
 If you see any start to float, you can remove and discard those clams.
-These are not alive or healthy and you should not eat these.
-Rinse the clams in the colander under cool water to remove any sediments left and remove the saltwater.
+Rinse the clams in the colander under cool water to remove any remaining sediment and remove the saltwater.

 Cooking Clams

 There are many ways to prepare clams.
-Once you clean and purge they are ready for the final steps.
-One of the most popular ways to cook them is to steam them.
+Once you clean and purge them, they are ready for the final steps.
+One of the most popular ways to cook fresh clams is to steam them.
 Steamed clams are a delicacy in many places across the world.
-Simply put them into a steamer or a colander, and ensure you expose to the steam for 2 minutes.
-Once steam is complete, shake them a few times, at which point they should all be open.
-Alternatively, cook them in an already hot sauce or liquid.
-As is often the process with pasta dishes where you add the clams to the sauce for the last few minutes before being poured over the pasta.
-If you are wondering how to tell if clams are cooked, the answer is simple!
+Simply put them into a steamer or a colander, and ensure you expose them to the steam for two minutes.
+Once steaming is complete, shake them a few times, at which point the clams should all be open.
+Alternatively, cook them in an already hot sauce or liquid, as is often the process with pasta dishes where you add the clams to the sauce for the last few minutes before the fresh clams are poured over the pasta.
+If you are wondering how to tell if clams are cooked and ready to eat, the answer is simple!
 The shell opens.
 If the shell does not open during cooking, the clam should not be eaten.
-So, here’s how you answer the question, how do you know when clams are done?
+So, here’s the answer to the question “How do you know when clams are done?”
 Make sure the shell is open!

 Pier Market on PIER 39

 Pier Market is the best place to get clam chowder in San Francisco.
 There are several reasons for this.
 One of the reasons is the restaurant’s commitment to sourcing only the freshest, highest-quality ingredients for its dishes.
-The clams in Pier Market’s chowder are sustainable from local fisheries. ensuring that they are both delicious and responsibly harvested.
-Additionally, the chowder made fresh daily on-site.
-We using a traditional recipe that we perfect with decades of practice.
+The seafood in Pier Market’s chowder is sustainably sourced, ensuring that they are both delicious and responsibly harvested.
+Additionally, the clam chowder is made from scratch daily on-site.
+We use a traditional recipe that we have perfected with decades of practice.
 Customers can taste the care and attention that goes into each bowl.
 Each bowl is full of tender clams, creamy broth, and chunks of hearty potatoes.
 Finally, Pier Market’s location on the famous PIER 39 provides the perfect setting for enjoying a warm, comforting bowl of clam chowder while taking in the sights and sounds of the bustling harbor (not to mention, it’s a great place to host a birthday party!).
 Interested in learning more about the best clam chowder in San Francisco?
 Check out the origins of clam chowder.